Don Neely

 Donald Owen Neely (21 December 1935 – 16 June 2022) was a New Zealand cricket historian, administrator and player.
-He served as president of New Zealand Cricket and wrote or co-wrote over 30 books on New Zealand cricket.
+He served as President of New Zealand Cricket from 2006 to 2009 and wrote or co-wrote more than 30 books about New Zealand cricket, making him the country's foremost cricket historian.

+As a player, Neely had a first-class cricket career spanning 1964 to 1971, during which he played 34 matches for Wellington and Auckland, captaining Wellington to the Plunket Shield title in the 1965/66 season.
+Beyond playing, he served New Zealand cricket in numerous administrative roles, including 14 years as a national selector and seven as convenor of selectors, as well as trustee and chairman of the New Zealand Cricket Museum.
+The main scoreboard at the Basin Reserve in Wellington is named in his honour.
+He was appointed a Member of the Order of the British Empire in the 1995 New Year Honours and a Member of the New Zealand Order of Merit in the 2011 New Year Honours, both for services to cricket.

 Early life

 Neely was born in Wellington in 1935 and attended Rongotai College from 1947 to 1953, where he played 1st XI cricket.
-He later played in the senior grade for Wellington's Kilbirnie Cricket Club, which has since amalgamated with MSP (Midland St. Pat's) and become Eastern Suburbs Cricket Club.
-The Eastern Suburbs clubrooms in Kilbirnie Park are now home to the Kilbirnie honours boards that record Neely's successes with the club.
+He later played in the senior grade for Wellington's Kilbirnie Cricket Club, which has since amalgamated with Midland St. Pat's and become the Eastern Suburbs Cricket Club.
+The Eastern Suburbs clubrooms in Kilbirnie Park is now home to the Kilbirnie honours boards that record Neely's successes with the club.